Sylvain2703/MessengerUWP/README.md

 ## Changelog

+- Version 0.2.1: Fix an issue where the app crashed due to [an internal change in React](https://github.com/facebook/react/pull/18377).
 - Version 0.2.0:
   - Improve dialogs, settings and chatbot cards for small screens.
   - Improve navigation between the master and detail view: navigation should work in all cases.